Mobicip Review: Quick Expert Summary

 I would have preferred some sort of live chat function, which parental control apps like Norton Family and FamiSafe offer — plus, who really wants to make a phone call if they don’t have to?
 But Mobicip is far from unique in lacking a live chat function.

-Overall, Mobicip’s customer support is able to swiftly resolve any issues that may arise, whether that’s through its excellent database of articles and guides or through its responsive ticketing or call scheduling system.
+Overall, Mobicip’s customer support is able to swiftly resolve any issues that may arise, whether that’s through its excellent database of articles and guides or through its responsive ticketing, call scheduling system, or chatbot.
 And while I do wish it had a live chat function, most other parental control apps don’t have one either.

 Overall, Mobicip is a strong parental control app, but it has several areas that it can improve:

-• Confusing activity reports: The usability and clarity of Mobicip’s activity reports need improvement.
-Better in-app explanations and more user-friendly report formats would make it easier to understand.
+- Confusing and limited activity reports: The usability and details of some of Mobicip’s activity reports need improvement.
+Better in-app explanations and more user-friendly report formats would make the reports easier to understand.
+I also want more details, such as links to specific websites visited, which would make the reports more useful.

-• iOS app has fewer features: The iOS and Android apps are quite similar in layout and functionality with 2 key differences.
-The iOS app doesn’t have a Games category for app monitoring, and it can’t monitor Snapchat.
+- iOS app has fewer features: The iOS and Android apps are quite similar in layout and functionality with 1 key difference: the iOS app can’t monitor Snapchat.

 Is Mobicip One of The Top Parental Control Apps of 2024?